Legal history of cannabis in Canada: Preliminary steps to legalization

 After the Liberal party formed a majority government after the 2015 Canadian federal election, Prime Minister Justin Trudeau announced that a federal-provincial-territorial process was being created to discuss a jointly suitable process for decriminalizing Cannabis in Canada for personal use.
 The plan was to remove cannabis consumption and incidental possession from the Controlled Drugs and Substances Act.
 In November 2015, Justice Minister Jody Wilson-Raybould said that she and the ministers of Health and Public Safety were working on specifics as to the legislation.
-During an annual celebration of cannabis culture in April 2016, Health Minister Jane Philpott announced the government's plan to introduce new legislation to the House of Commons the following spring.
+During the United Nations General Assembly on the World Drug Problem in New York City in April 2016, Health Minister Jane Philpott announced the Canadian government's plan to introduce new legislation to the House of Commons the following spring.

 Since that time, some people with minor convictions for cannabis possession are asking whether the Government of Canada plans to give them pardons that would allow them to travel to the United States and to get employment in certain fields.
 As of 22 December 2015, a decision had not yet been made in this regard.
 Wilson-Raybould said that conversations with various levels of government will be required before making a decision on this issue.

 While the legislation was enacted, making Cannabis in Canada legal for all intents and purposes, sales for recreational use did not commence until October, 2018.

 Cannabis will be taxed, producing revenues of $618 million per year initially and eventually, billions, according to a report by Canada's Parliamentary Budget Officer (PBO) in 2016.
 A recent government estimate indicates that the illegal marijuana industry is worth $7-billion per year.

 The Liberal Party of Canada tabled bill c-45, "An Act respecting cannabis" which was put forward to Parliament on 13 April 2017 with the intent of legalizing recreational use of Cannabis by 1 July 2018.
 Bill C-45, was in the Parliamentary process in late August 2017.
 Meetings were to be held 11–15 September 2017 and a report was expected by parliament by the end of September.

 In the lead-up to marijuana legalization, in 2017 The Globe and Mail conducted an investigation into the use of chemicals by federally regulated marijuana companies.
 Their findings concluded the use of chemicals was far worse than the government knew.
 On 31 December the spokeswoman for Health Canada, Tammy Jarbeau, said, the government will "provide the Minister of Health with the authority to issue an administrative monetary penalty of up to $1-million per violation to a licensed producer for a violation of the Act or its regulations."